goto-eof/europea-library-server/README.md

 the job is already running then it will continue to process files and no other job will run.

 ## Features
-- index large digital books collection quickly;
+- index and catalog large digital books collection quickly;
 - explore e-books by directory;
 - explore e-books by category;
 - explore e-books by tag;